Example based on Berry, Levinson, & Pakes (1995)

 regularized estimators.
 A frequent choice with many variables are

 lasso-based estimators.
-Below, we combine double/debiased machine
+Below, we combine Double/Debiased Machine

-learning with lasso selection of instruments and controls.
+Learning with lasso selection of instruments and controls.
 (See

-and ?ddml_fpliv
+?mdl_glmnet and ?ddml_fpliv for details.)

 # Base learner